pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Configuring metadata
 ^^^^^^^^^^^^^^^^^^^^

-:pep:`621` provides a standard way to define metadata in :file:`pyproject.toml`.
+There is a standard way to define metadata in :file:`pyproject.toml`.

 Open :file:`pyproject.toml` and enter the following content.
 Change the ``name`` to include your username; this ensures that you have a unique package name